sainiayush/Mazer/README.md

-# PathViz - Graph Path Visualizer
+# MAZER - Graph Path Visualizer
 # PATH FINDING VISUALIZER

 An easy to use Interactive Graph Path visualizer with batteries included to implement your own Algorithm Visualization.